aggie2411/Forecasting-London-House-Prices/README.md

 ## House Price History

 Have all the house prices behaved in a similar fashion?
-Looking at the plot it appears so, although there certainly seems to be a ripple effect where changes both positive and negative are of a higher magnitude as you move towards the pricier central boroughs.
+Looking at the plot it appears so, although there certainly seems to be a ripple effect where changes both positive and negative are of a higher magnitude as you move towards the pricier central Boroughs.

 ![price_history.png](./Images/price_history.png)